oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the `Authorization` request header field with the `Bearer` HTTP authorization scheme.
 Resource servers MUST support this method.

-#### Form-Encoded Body Parameter
+#### Form-Encoded Content Parameter

-When sending the access token in the HTTP request payload, the client adds the access token to the request-body using the `access_token` parameter.
+When sending the access token in the HTTP request content, the client adds the access token to the request content using the `access_token` parameter.
 The client MUST NOT use this method unless all of the following conditions are met:

-* The HTTP request entity-header includes the `Content-Type` header field set to `application/x-www-form-urlencoded`.
+* The HTTP request includes the `Content-Type` header field set to `application/x-www-form-urlencoded`.

-* The payload follows the encoding requirements of the `application/x-www-form-urlencoded` content-type as defined by HTML 4.01 [W3C.REC-html401-19991224].
+* The content follows the encoding requirements of the `application/x-www-form-urlencoded` content-type as defined by HTML 4.01 [W3C.REC-html401-19991224].

-* The HTTP request payload is single-part.
+* The HTTP request content is single-part.

-* The content to be encoded in the payload MUST consist entirely of ASCII {{USASCII}} characters.
+* The content to be encoded in the request MUST consist entirely of ASCII {{USASCII}} characters.

-* The HTTP request method is one for which the request-body has defined semantics.
+* The HTTP request method is one for which the content has defined semantics.
 In particular, this means that the `GET` method MUST NOT be used.

-The payload MAY include other request-specific parameters, in which case the `access_token` parameter MUST be properly separated from the request-specific parameters using `&` character(s) (ASCII code 38).
+The content MAY include other request-specific parameters, in which case the `access_token` parameter MUST be properly separated from the request-specific parameters using `&` character(s) (ASCII code 38).